mdiannibelli/mdiannibelli/README.md

   <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com?lines=Full+Stack+Web+Developer;System+analyst+in+progress...&color=BC52EE&center=true&width=500&height=50"></a>
 </p>
 <hr/>
-<h4 align="center">💻I'm a junior full stack web developer & designer.
-A programming lover looking for new projects, ideas and knowledge.</h4>
+<h4 align="center">💻I am a programmer and web developer.
+Programming lover looking for new projects, ideas and knowledge.</h4>
 <br>
 After finishing high school, I began my career as a programmer by taking a full stack course at Coderhouse where I acquired part of my knowledge that currently continues to be updated daily.
 <br>